SeanJHenderson256/Cybersecurity/README.md

 Only the **jump box** machine can accept connections from the Internet.
 Access to this machine is only allowed from the IP address that is manually configured for a specific IP address to be accessed by the admin.
 This setting is allocated in the inbound security rules for the Red Team Security group.

 Machines _within_ the network can only be accessed by **each other**.
-The DVWA 1 and DVWA 2 VMs send traffic to the ELK server.
+The DVWA 1,2, and 3 VMs send traffic to the ELK server.

 A summary of the access policies in place can be found in the table below.